uri-templates-time/specification/specification-1.1.0.md

 http://example.com/2016/data_2016_002_id13487.cdf
 ```

-The template `http://example.com/$Y/data_$Y_$j_id$x.cdf` would be used to describe these files, where the `$x` code indicates the wildcard element in the filename.
+The template `http://example.com/$Y/data_$Y_$j_id$x.cdf` would describe these files, where the `$x` code indicates the wildcard element in the filename.
 Given this template, a service would be expected to obtain a listing of available URIs, and parse them with knowledge from the template to see which URIs fall inside a user-specified time range.
 For the time range 2015-362T00:00:00 to 2016-001T00:00:00, the following files would be included:

 ```
 http://example.com/2015/data_2015_364_id49304.cdf